funkyranveer/praxi-nodependents/README.md

 - You can't claim any of the code as your own
 - Must keep all credits within any copies of the resource
 - Don't skid it
-- Attempt to sell this resource when it isn't updated majorly
+- Don't attempt to sell this resource when it isn't updated majorly

 # Additional Info
 This project won't be updated as I intend to keep this fixed base for the public without crazy modifications